chenrujun/azure-spring-apps-file-processing-sample/README.md

    Screenshot:
    ![check-log-by-portal](./pictures/check-log-by-portal.png)

-## Scenario 2: Operation friendly
+### 2.3.
+Check the execution result

-1. When a line of text is invalid.
-Handled by: Output a warning log.
+1. When a line of text is invalid, output a warning log, then continue handling remaining lines.

    Query:
    ```